-You may be worried that MS is going to make a difference to your path in life and affect the choices that you have.
+You may be worried that MS is going to make a major difference to your life and affect the choices you have.

-Life choices can be the big decisions in your life, like whether to get married or move house.
-There are also many day to day life choices, such as how much you exercise and who you have as your friends.
-All of these choices add up to set your overall direction in life.
+Life choices can be the big decisions in your life, like whether to get married, move house, start a new relationship or change career.
+There are also many day-to-day life choices, such as how much you exercise and who you have as your friends.

 Making life choices is an ongoing process for everyone.
-We may think we know where we're going in life but then something (or someone) comes along to make us reconsider.
-It may be a welcome wake up call that prompts us to get out of a rut.
-It could be a surprise that throws us off course, at least for the time being.
+We may think we know where we’re going in life but then something (or someone) comes along to make us reconsider.
+It may be a welcome wake-up call that prompts us to get out of a rut.
+Or it could be a surprise that throws us off course, at least for the time being.

 Will MS affect my life choices?

-You may be worried that MS is going to make a big difference to your path in life and alter what choices you have.
-As everyone's MS is different, it's not possible to predict exactly how you will be affected and, consequently, whether this could change your path in life.
-However, you will naturally need to review your life from time to time and choose the best option for you – just as we all do.
+As everyone’s MS is different, it’s not possible to predict exactly how you’ll be affected and, consequently, whether this might mean significant changes to how you’d pictured your life would be.
+However, you’ll naturally need to review your life from time to time and choose the best option for you – just as we all do.